mswietlicki/Blog/fody---my-first-impression.md

 	Console.WriteLine(new Point { X = 4, Y = 5 }); //Returns: {T: "Point", X: 4, Y: 5}
 ```

-In summary try it and fall in love with it.
-Your life will be easier. :)
+In summary try it and love it.
+Your life will be much easier. :)